-- a library that offers various cultural events to the community, and
+- A public library that offers various cultural events to the community

 - The distinction of being voted “One of the Most Architecturally Beautiful Towns” by Westchester Magazine in 2012.

-- Teatown Lake Reservation: An environmental education and nature preserve offering birds-of-prey, animal displays and extensive trails.
+- Teatown Lake Reservation: An environmental education center and nature preserve offering birds of prey, animal displays and extensive trails

-- Dale Cemetery: The final resting place of such historic figures as Aaron Ward, retired Congressman; General Thomas Allcock, Civil War General for the Union Army; Franz Boas, the “Father of American Anthropology;” John T. Hoffman, Governor of New York and Mayor of New York City; Sonny Sharrock, famous jazz guitarist; and Samuel Youngs, the inspiration for the character Ichabod Crane in his friend Washington Irving’s story “The Legend of Sleepy Hollow.”
+- Dale Cemetery: The final resting place of such historic figures as Civil War General Thomas Allcock; jazz guitarist Sonny Sharrock; and Samuel Youngs, the inspiration for the character Ichabod Crane in Washington Irving’s story, “The Legend of Sleepy Hollow.”